GET A 15% OFF COUPON CODE FOR MY SHOP WHEN YOU SUBSCRIBE!

 Mark Pett and Gary Rubinstein developed the perfect book to teach students about a growth mindset.

 Beatrice Bottomwell is a nine-year-old girl who has never made a mistake.
 For instance, she has never forgotten her homework or worn mismatched clothing.
 She strives for perfection no matter what she does.
-Due to this, she wins the talent show every year and is known around town as The Girl Who Never Makes Mistakes.
+As a result, she wins the talent show every year and is known around town as The Girl Who Never Makes Mistakes.

 The audience is speechless over this mistake, but Beatrice cannot stop laughing!
-Thankfully, this helps the audience laugh as well.
+Thankfully, this also helps the audience laugh.
 Readers learn that life is better when you are happy!

 The Girl Who Never Made Mistakes Activities